Why High-Functioning Burnout Is Hard to Spot

 I know this version of tired well—because I lived it.

-For years, I climbed the professional ladder, from associate project manager to global director, leading teams across multiple time zones and departments.
+For years, I climbed the professional ladder, from project manager to global director, leading teams across multiple time zones and departments.
 On paper, I had made it.
 I was proud of what I’d built.

 But behind the scenes?

 I spent my Sundays dreading my Mondays.
 I skipped meals, skipped friends, skipped sleep.
-There were nights I stared out the back of a cab at midnight thinking, I’m too tired to even eat.
-Too tired to text anyone back.
+There were nights I stared out the back of a cab at midnight thinking, “I’m too tired to even eat.
+I’ll text [name] back later…I hope they’re not mad at me.”

 You might hear yourself say: